-When I went to study at a media college in 2010, I had a lot of ground to cover to level the playing field with my peers who had matriculated from prestigious, and thus, better schools.
+When I went to study at a media college in 2010, I had a lot of ground to cover to level the playing field with my peers who’d matriculated from prestigious, and thus, better schools.
 I came short in many ways and at the same time, I loved eloquent communication.
 This prompted me to set myself a goal.

 Amidst all this chaos, we can point fingers and hurl insults at Angie Motshekga — or whoever assumes the chief seat in the ministry of basic education — or we can pull together our minds, collaborate as youth who’ve seen and experienced what’s possible in the world and return to add value in our communities.
 I consider the latter a win-win situation.
 We help out and elevate others; we broaden our horizons, improve and sharpen ourselves all at the same time.

 Take Orange Farm for instance, a place I call home, situated approximately 45 kilometres south of Johannesburg.
-It gets me worried because it is far-flung from opportunities to learn (things you can’t get at high school).
+It gets me anxious because it’s far-flung from opportunities to learn (things you can’t get at high school).
 From places where one gets exposed to other people; people who think differently than one might.
-Orange Farm will easily have you believe what is in it is all there is to the world — it frustrates your ability to imagine.
+Orange Farm will easily have you believe what’s found within it is all there is to the world — it frustrates the ability to imagine.

-The standard of education in public institutions is not of top-notch quality.
+The standard of education in public institutions isn’t of top-notch quality.
 That has dire consequences for the many young people who undergo the public system.
 I am one of them.
-So I struggled to hit the college ground running.
+So, this means that I struggled to hit the college ground running.
 For one, I had a problem where I could write okay and spell — and it’s because I loved and practiced writing — but couldn’t express myself verbally.
-I struggled to get myself involved in discussions during lectures and in many a social conversation with fellows from Crawford College or St. Johns high schools or other
+I struggled to get myself involved in discussions during lectures and in many a social conversation with kids from Crawford College or St. Johns high schools or other

 At the end of it all, the youth today face grotesque challenges, one of which is the high unemployment rate.
 I am aware eloquent communication isn’t a panacea for all the odds stacked up, squeezing the life out of our generation.
 That said, it’s a step worth taking — improving your skills is necessary for your growth.
 It’s not acceptable when you have all the requisite traits to add value anywhere, but are often undermined by a lack of good writing and speaking abilities, immaterial of whatever circumstances you grew up in or high school you matriculated from.

 “Ntwana, I want to improve myself up to a level where I can hold a conversation with a guy from Crawford College and in the midst of it, you can’t pick up that I graduated from a high school in Orange Farm”.